216.1 Guideline: Public Comment

 If multiple individuals wish to address the same subject during public comment, they may be asked to select a representative to speak for the group.
 Speakers may be asked to submit a written copy of their prepared statement in advance of the meeting.

-If an interpreter is needed for Public Comment or for a Board of Education meeting, please contact the Board Secretary at least 1 week in advance.
+If an interpreter is needed for public comment or to view a board of education meeting, please contact the board secretary at least 1 week in advance.

 IV.
 PUBLIC COMMENT

 Speakers will be called in order as follows: students, speakers on a specific agenda item, then others in order of sign up, with preference given to those who have not spoken in the past six months.
 Time allotted will be three minutes per speaker, with an additional three minutes allocated if interpretation is utilized.
-The chair of the board of education will monitor time.
+The board secretary will monitor time.
 There will be a “30 second warning” given when 30 seconds remain and a “times up” warning given if three minutes have expired.
 Speakers are expected to end comments at the “time’s up” warning.

 V. COMMUNICATION DURING PUBLIC COMMENT

 Personal attacks by anyone addressing the school board are unacceptable.
-Persistence in such remarks by an individual shall terminate that person’s privilege to address the school board.
-If the speaker persists in violating any procedure or rule, the speaker will be directed to leave the premises and not to return, a no trespass order may be issued, and a referral may be made to law enforcement.
+Persistence in such remarks by an individual may terminate that person’s privilege to address the school board.
+If the speaker persists in violating any procedure or rule, the speaker may be directed to leave the premises and not to return, a no trespass order may be issued, and a referral may be made to law enforcement.

 VI.
 COMMUNICATION ABOUT PUBLIC COMMENT